-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 ‘Beautiful Ghosts’, Cats

-‘I’m Gonna Love Me Again’, Rocketman
+‘I’m Gonna Love Me Again’, Rocketman – winner

 ‘Into The Unknown’, Frozen 2